karschsp/band-names/BAND-NAMES.md

 * The Whole Rolls
 * The Wild Cards
 * The Win-Wins
+* The Yellow Helicopters
+* Tweak the PRAM
 * Understatement Of The Year
-* The Yellow Helicopters
 * Woah, Woah, WOAH!
 * ~~The Manny Trio~~ http://www.themannytrio.com/